 Reader reviews: “I made them in the oven and they were fantastic!”

 Reader reviews: “Once again a most wonderful recipe from our “mama”!
 The rolls were absolutely delicious – my family was so excited!!!” and “These are fabulous rolls.
 Such a lovely recipe.
 Will be a staple in my household from now on.”

 Naomi of Better Batter says, “These sweet and tender potato rolls are easy enough to make everyday and special enough to serve to company.
 Serve them to your gluteny friends – they’ll never know they’re gluten free.”
 One reader said: “These were really good!
 They disappeared instantly.
 I loved that the recipe made a hearty two dozen cloverleaf rolls.
 They were soft and delicious.
 Another winning recipe!”

 Karina says these rolls are “Just right.”
 They were “tender and lovely warm from the oven.
 Not gummy.
 Not heavy.
-Not too grainy.”~ Gluten-Free, Egg-Free Biscuits from Nourishing Meals ~ gluten free egg free, with dairy-free, vegan options
+Not too grainy.”~ Farmhouse Rolls from Better Batter ~ gluten free, rice free, gum free, vegetarian, with dairy-free, vegan options

 One reader said: “These rolls turned out great and taste just like the Texas Roadhouse rolls.”